Imagine for a second a scenario in which you were simultaneously:

 12. Reusable Food Wraps

 Another option is to buy it locally if you are able to get in touch with beekeepers in your area.
-This helps support local beekeepers and you can often find it relatively inexpensively.
+This helps support local beekeepers (which is important!) and you can often find it relatively inexpensively.